 The Old English sheepdog is a fairly modern breed that first emerged in England in the 1800s.
 Farmers used them as “drover dogs,” driving livestock to market as well as pulling carts and wagons.
 Drover dogs are known for their stamina, steadiness, and courage.

 Owners often docked their tails to prove that they were working dogs, which gave Old English sheepdogs the nickname “bob” or “bobtail.”
 Old English sheepdogs are born with a tail, but breeders often dock them when they are a few days old.

 The American Kennel Club recognized this breed as a member of the herding group in 1888 and Old English sheepdogs quickly became a successful show dog and beloved pet.

 Old English Sheepdog Care

-Many owners still do prefer to take their Old English Sheepdogs to a professional, as bathing these big pups can seem daunting.
-Just make sure to find a responsible groomer experienced with long-haired dogs.
+Many owners prefer to take their Old English sheepdogs to a professional groomer experienced with long-haired dogs, as bathing these big pups can seem daunting.

 Common Health Problems

 Some health problems that can occur in Old English sheepdogs include: